Program accreditation

 - For non-native English-speaking applicants, regardless of immigration status, a Test of English as a Foreign Language iBT score of greater than 102, a TOEFL CBT score of greater than 253, a TOEFL PBT score of greater than 610 or an International English Language Testing System score of greater than 6.5

 The VCU entry-level occupational therapy doctorate is a 104 credit program that spans three years (nine semesters).
-Applicants apply for the program between July and Dec.
+Applicants apply for the program between July and Nov.
 1 of the year preceding enrollment.
-Orientation and summer semester classes begin the first week of June.
-The first semester is a seven-credit part-time semester and the second summer semester is a five-credit part-time semester.
-All other semesters, including the last year of two semesters of Level II fieldwork and the final semester of doctoral practicum are full-time semesters.
-Five courses in the curriculum (OCCT 780, OCCT 781, OCCT 782, OCCT 783 and OCCT 784) taken during the second summer and the second and third spring semesters will be taught in a hybrid format, which will require some on-campus hours with the remainder taught using the Blackboard course management system.
-Students will be required to have a computer or tablet with access to the Internet.
+O.T.D. orientation and summer semester classes begin the end of May.
+The first semester is a nine-credit part-time semester and the second summer semester is a five-credit part-time semester.
+All other semesters, including the last three semesters of Level II fieldwork and the doctoral capstone, are full-time semesters.
+Students will be required to have a computer or tablet with access to the internet.

 Degree requirements

-In addition to general VCU Graduate School graduation requirements, students must complete all College of Health Professions requirements and successfully complete 104 credit hours.
+In addition to general VCU Graduate School graduation requirements, students must complete all College of Health Professions requirements and successfully complete 104 credits.

 Course | Title | Hours |